materials.sh is an initiative to build the world’s most comprehensive collection of software for materials science.

 --channel matsci indicates to use the matsci channel.

 If you believe you will be using the channel frequently, you can add it to the list of channels in your environment with the following command:

 conda config --add channels matsci

 The packages available are constantly updated.
 You can check out the currently available packages on the matsci channel on Anaconda Cloud, or simply look at the conda-skeletons folder in this repo.
-The main packages available are:
+As of writing, the packages available are:

 This effort initially arose from the desire to make Python Materials Genomics and its associated dependencies a lot easier to install for users on all platforms.
 So these will always be available.
-Note that not all packages are available for all OSes.
-Most packages are available for Linux/OSX.
-Python packages supports usually both Python 2.7+ and latest Python 3.x (3.5+) on both Linux and OSX, and only latest Python 3.x for Windows.
+Please note that not all packages are available for all OSes.

 Contributions are always welcome.
 Feel free to fork this repo and add your proposed conda software recipes to the conda-skeletons folder.
 This repo is continuously integrated via TravisCI and Appveyor to build all Linux, OSX and Windows versions, where compatible.